 Since the 1960s, foreign tourists have flocked to Goa, India’s smallest state, attracted by its palm-fringed golden beaches, glorious sunshine and distinctly relaxed attitudes.
 Domestic tourism has taken off enormously in recent years too, such that now almost ninety percent of visitors are from within India.

 Kerala, several hundred kilometres south, draws double the number of both domestic and foreign tourists than Goa, with its dense tropical landscape, tantalising festivals and 550km of striking coastline.
+It also happens to feature in our round-up of the best places to visit in winter.

 Here’s what to expect from each of these captivating states, and how to decide whether to visit Goa or Kerala first.